 2.10 Most relevant literature

 It is apparent that the subject of pubs and their importance in society is becoming a hot topic amongst scholars, especially in social sciences, since a lot of the relevant literature has been published in very recent years.
-One piece of literature that has similar goals is a Study by Claire Markham which shares the same themes of the current study.
+One piece of literature that has similar goals to this is a study by Claire Markham (2011) which shares the same themes of the current study.
 The paper by Markham is relevant as it looks at the social role that pubs play in rural communities and how pub decline affects rural communities socially through interviews with residents of 20 villages in rural Lincolnshire.
 The paper is brief and only has preliminary conclusions as it is part of an on-going PHD but the findings will be helpful to compare alongside that of the current paper.
 The study found that although there has been a decline in the number of rural public houses there has not been much of a decline in the social importance of pubs.
 When pubs close there can be a drop in the quality of life due a loss of a gathering place.
 There can be increased chances of social exclusion and a lapse of communication among members and a general breakdown of communities (Markham, 2011).

-Where this paper fits in
+Where this paper fits

-As has been said the topic of pubs and their role in communities is very currentfactors as studies and reports of a similar theme have emerged in very recent years.
-Although a preliminary study (Markham, 2011) has similar aims, there has not been a study that looks into the direct effects of pub closures through the use of the comparison between case study villages both containing pubs and lacking pubs.
-The study would add to the subject area by acquiring conclusions regarding the variances between village communities that have been able to keep their pubs and those who have lost them along with resident’s opinions on the topic of pub closures.
-This will contribute to the understanding of how communities are affected by pub closures.
+As discussed above the topic of pubs and their role in communities is a very current one.
+(Also due to current political field - recession, changes to welfare state, loss of feeling of society due to other factors) Although a preliminary study (Markham, 2011) has similar aims, there has not been a study that looks into the direct effects of pub closures through the use of the comparison between case study villages both containing pubs and lacking pubs.
+This study will add to the subject area by acquiring conclusions regarding the variances between village communities that have been able to keep their pubs and those who have lost them, along with resident’s opinions on the topic of pub closures.
+This will contribute to the understanding of how communities are directly affected by pub closures.

 Chapter 3: Methodology